Bitcoin Cash is trying to do things differently than Bitcoin. But how? Let’s dive into BCH and its features.

 The split was not considered to be a friendly act by many, but then again it wasn’t hostile either since every holder of Bitcoin was handed the exact same amount of Bitcoin Cash at the time of the fork.
 It was basically free money and a new cryptocurrency was born.

 What is Bitcoin Cash trying to achieve?

 Bitcoin Cash increased the block size and took several other changes that were believed to scale the Bitcoin Cash blockchain better than the original Bitcoin blockchain.
 Many supporters of Bitcoin Cash claimed that their version was closer to the version that the creator of Bitcoin, Satoshi Nakamoto, had in mind.

-Since Satoshi simply vanished and never made an ultimate statement about the block size before he left, it remains an individual interpretation of what he meant in those mails and posts publicly available.
+Since Satoshi simply vanished and never made an ultimate statement about the block size before he left, it remains an individual interpretation of what he meant in those emails and posts publicly available.

 Is Bitcoin Cash the real Bitcoin?

 No, it isn’t.
-While we don’t like to judge people’s ideas it is worth to point out that the original Bitcoin blockchain stayed intact and was not succeeded by Bitcoin Cash.
-Both are separate blockchains and therefore are two different crypto.
+While we don’t like to judge people’s ideas it is worth pointing out that the original Bitcoin blockchain stayed intact and was not succeeded by Bitcoin Cash.
+Both are separate blockchains and therefore are two different cryptos.

 In fact, it turned out that Bitcoin is still the number one crypto in the world.
-Bitcoin Cash on the other hand did very well, but is in many terms far away from being a competitor for the top position.
-Still, Bitcoin Cash is a valid crypto like all other Altcoins and offers interesting opportunities and it remains open if it should ever overtake Bitcoin.
+Bitcoin Cash on the other hand did very well but is in many terms far away from being a competitor for the top position.
+Still, Bitcoin Cash is valid crypto, like all other Altcoins and offers interesting opportunities and it remains open if it should ever overtake Bitcoin